amanpandeygitwork/steganography/README.md

 ## Finally scanning "the merged_img.png" seems to work too
 ![qrcode](./assets/merged_img_qr_scan.png?raw=true)

-## To decode the hidden text back run the following script
+## To decode the hidden image back run the following script
 ```bash
 python reconstruct.py
 ```

-This will print the hidden text from the hidden image
+This will generate a new image "decoded.png" which is the hidden image